-The states provide mandatory minimum supplementation only to recipients who were converted to the Supplemental Security Income (SSI) program from the former state assistance programs when the SSI program began.
+The states provide mandatory minimum supplementation only to recipients who were converted to the Supplemental Security Income (SSI) program from the former state assistance programs when the SSI program began in 1974.
 Mandatory minimum state supplementary payments are required by Public Law 93-66 to maintain the December 1973 payment levels that these recipients received under the former state assistance programs.
 States are required to provide this supplementation to maintain their eligibility for Title XIX (Medicaid) federal matching funds.
-The governmental unit responsible for administering these payments may be either a state or local agency or the Social Security Administration.